 From 1967, he was the coadjutor bishop of the Diocese of Wagga Wagga, ministering alongside Bishop Henschke, who was ill at the time and died six months later.

-"Bishop Henschke was a mentor to me, he confirmed me, ordained me a priest and ordained me a bishop," Archbishop Carroll good health, having just turned 87.
+"Bishop Henschke was a mentor to me, he confirmed me, ordained me a priest and ordained me a bishop," Archbishop Carroll said.

 Archbishop Carroll flanked by Bishop Pat Power (left) and Archbishop Prowse.
 Picture: John McLaurin.